pyrogn/HiveHelper_on_PySpark/README.md

 ### SchemaManager

 This class helps cleaning a database that has a lot of empty tables.
-Empty tables for example might be created because of bulk dropping of huge files in HDFS.
+Empty tables for example might be created because of bulk dropping huge files in HDFS.
 ```python
 # 1
 popular_schema = SchemaManager('popular_schema')